Skip to content

 If there are more mitigating than aggravating factors to your offense, you will most likely receive a Level 5 sentence.

 A DUI lawyer can help you understand your options and guide you through your experience in court.
-They will also look into the mitigating factors of your case and work with the judge to negotiate a less severe sentence.
+They will also look into the mitigating factors of your case and work to negotiate a less severe sentence.

 If you are dealing with a serious DUI situation that comes with grossly aggravating factors or aggravating factors, you will want the help of a lawyer, since the consequences of your DUI will be substantially more severe.